 AMS is an excellent programme for practitioners working in a laboratory desiring to further their educational background.
 In addition to acquiring specific skills, one will also gain knowledge in general fields such as economy, law, quality systems, etc. It is designed to meet the needs and expectations of today’s modern laboratory.
 This programme will help improve the methods applied in our labs and introduce new ideas, making our work more reliable.

-The best students have the possibility to participate in the summer school, offered by the Euromaster-labeled consortium of universities “Measurement science in chemistry”.
+The best students can participate in the summer school offered by the Euromaster-labeled consortium of universities called “Measurement science in chemistry”.

 Physicum was opened in 2014 and is mainly home to the Institute of Physics.
 Physicum is situated in the university’s Maarjamõisa science campus.
 The building of approximately 13,000 square metres provides contemporary facilities for research in physics, materials science and nanotechnology.